supergit12/seleniumTDD/README.md

 # seleniumTDD
-This is my selenium project with java language and TDD (testng) framework
+This is my selenium project for website automation.
+I have created a maven project and written test scripts in java language using TDD TestNG framework.